trojanspike/prggmr/docs/api/handle.md

 ### $exhaust
 __Default :__ 1

-The exhaustion is the number of times a handle will execute when it's signal is called.
+The number of times a signal call will execute the handle.

 Setting to null allows for infinite execution.